stevehjohn/Chess/README.md

 Second attempt at creating a chess engine.

+## General State

+A lot of the supporting code is sound, having been checked against perft.

+The class `Core` could do with a major refactor though, ideally using a move tree.

+Would be good for it to operate in 'efficient' and 'thorough' modes.
+Thorough to run against pert and efficient to enable pruning.

 ## Notes

 - Copying boards is faster than move/undo.
 It can also be parallelised.